COMP4350/Servus/README.md

 ### Running acceptance tests:

--   Run the backend: `npm start` from `Servus/server/`.
+-   Run the backend with the staging database: `npm run acceptance` from `Servus/server/`.
 -   Run the frontend: `npm start` from `Servus/web/`.
--   Enter `npm run cypress:open` in a command prompt.
+-   Enter `npm run cypress:open` from `Servus/web/` in a command prompt.
     -   Click "Run 4 integration specs" to run all tests, or click each test to run them individually.

 ## Documentation